Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Introduction

 According to Feynman intuition, when $n\to\infty $ the sequence \eqref{approx-fey0} converges to the solution $\psi (t,x)$ of Equation \eqref{Schroedinger}.
 This result can be proved (see e.g. \cite{Fuj,NicTra}) under suitable assumptions on the potential $V$, yet leaving open the issue of the rigorous construction of path integrals \eqref{feynman} within Lebesgue integration theory.
 This problem soon attracted the attention of the mathematical community, triggering the study of the relation between partial differential equations, stochastic processes and probability measures on path spaces.
 In particular, Feynman's idea inspired the proof of the {\it Feynman-Kac formula} \cite{Kac49,Kac51}, i.e. a representation for the solution of the heat equation in terms of an integral with respect to the Wiener probability measure over the space of continuous paths.
 The early attempts to extend Feynman-Kac formula to the Schr\"odinger equation and to realize an elusive "Feynman measure" $\mu_F$ in terms of a Wiener measure with complex covariance ended in 1960 with an important no-go result \cite{Cam}, showing that, unlike heat equation and Wiener measure, Feynman heuristic formula \eqref{feynman} cannot be rigorously defined in terms of a Lebesgue integral on the (infinite-dimensional) space of paths $(\bR^d)^{[0,t]}$.
 Indeed, denoting $K_t(x,y):=(2\pi i \hbar t )^{-d/2}e^{\frac{i}{2\hbar t}(x-y)^2}$ the fundamental solution of the Schr\"odinger equation \eqref{Schroedinger} with $V=0$, a generalization of Kolmogorov existence theorem to the case of complex measures \cite{Tho} allows to prove that the finite-additive complex measure $\mu$ defined on the algebra $ {\mathcal A}$ of cylinder sets in $(\bR^d)^{[0,t]}$ of the form

 for some $n\geq 1$, $t_1,\ldots, t_n\in [0,t]$, $B_1,\ldots, B_n $ Borel sets in $\bR^d$, as

 cannot be extended to a $\sigma$-additive measure on the $\sigma$-algebra $\sigma({\mathcal A})$ generated by $\mathcal{A}$.
-In order to deal with the lack of an underlying measure, different approaches to the definition of formula \eqref{feynman} have been proposed \cite{AlHKMa,DeFaPoStre,Fuj,JoLa,Klauder,Ma-book}.
-A common feature of all of them is the replacement of the concept of Lebesgue-type integral with respect to a $\sigma$-additive measure with the more general concept of a linear functional $L: D(L)\to \bC $ on a domain $D(L)$ of "integrable functions" (see \cite{AlMa16} for an detailed discussion of this topic).
-In order to reproduce all the properties suggested by formulae \eqref{feynman} and \eqref{cyl-mes}, the domain $D(L)$ should contain the {\it cylinder functions}, i.e. those functions $f:(\bR^d)^{[0,t]}\to\bC$ of the form for some $n\in \bN$, $t_1,\ldots,t_n\in [0,t]$ and a Borel function $g: \bR ^d\times \dots \times \bR ^d\to \bC$.
+In order to deal with the lack of an underlying measure, different approaches to the definition of formula \eqref{feynman} have been proposed \cite{AlHKMa,DeFaPoStre,Fuj,JoLa,Klauder,Ma-book,Muldowney2012}.
+A common feature of most of them is the replacement of the concept of Lebesgue-type integral with respect to a $\sigma$-additive measure with the more general concept of a linear functional $L: D(L)\to \bC $ on a domain $D(L)$ of "integrable functions" (see \cite{AlMa16} for an detailed discussion of this topic).
+In order to reproduce all the properties suggested by formulae \eqref{feynman} and \eqref{cyl-mes}, the domain $D(L)$ should contain the {\it cylinder functions}, i.e. those functions $f:(\bR^d)^{[0,t]}\to\bC$ of the form for some $n\in \bN$, $t_1,\ldots,t_n\in [0,t]$ and suitable classes of Borel function $g: \bR ^d\times \dots \times \bR ^d\to \bC$, where the restrictions on $g$ depend on the particular construction procedure of the functional.
 More importantly the action of the functional $L$ on the function \eqref{cil-f} must be given by a (finite-dimensional) integral of the form:

 While formula \eqref{feynman} is extensively studied in the case where the configuration space is the Euclidean space $\bR^d$, its generalizations to a $d$-dimensional Riemannian manifold $M$ with a metric $\boldsymbol{g}$ remains essentially an open problem.
 In this case the Schr\"odinger equation becomes